hkolstee/masterThesis/notes/week_50.md

 $$
 which are the probability distributions of ending up at a state given the history of Markov decision rules up to that point given a certain starting state, for each step of the $\tau$-steps

 The current state occupancy depends on the past decentralized Markov policy only though previous state occupancy and the previous Markov decision rule.
+In other words, the state occupancy summarized all possible joint action-observation histories, decentralized Markov policy produced at horizon $\tau$ for the estimate of the joint decision rule.

 The state occupancy is a **sufficient statistic** for decentralized Markov decision rules.